uspki/policies/certificate-policy.md

 By issuing a Subordinate CA Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 ##### 7.1.4.3.1 Subject Distinguished Name Fields
 a.
 Certificate Field: subject:commonName (OID 2.5.4.3)
 Required/Optional: Required
 Contents: This field MUST be present and the contents SHALL be an identifier for the certificate such that the certificate’s Name is unique across all certificates issued by the issuing certificate.

 b.
 Certificate Field: subject:organizationName (OID 2.5.4.10)
 Required/Optional: Required
 Contents: This field SHALL be present and SHALL contain U.S. Government (o=U.S. Government)

 c.
 Certificate Field: subject:countryName (OID: 2.5.4.6)
 Required/Optional: Required
 Contents: This field SHALL contain C=US

+- Examples of Subject Distinguished Names:
+  - cn=U.S. Federal Device Root CA, o=U.S. Government, c=US
-- Examples of Subject Distinguished Names: cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US
+  - cn=U.S. Federal Device Issuing CA1, o=U.S. Government, c=US

 ### 7.1.5 Name constraints
 All Subordinate CA Certificates shall be Technically Constrained.